 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Last Friday, the Department of Justice announced changes to the Office of Community Oriented Policing Services (COPS Office) Collaborative Reform Initiative for Technical Assistance (CRI-TA) that are meant, according to the DOJ’s announcement, “to better align the program with the principles outlined by the Attorney General in support of local law enforcement and the original intent of the authorizing statute.”
-The changes have been made effective immediately and will provide targeted technical assistance directly to local law enforcement based on their identified needs and requests.
+The Department of Justice (DOJ) previously announced changes to the Office of Community Oriented Policing Services (COPS) Collaborative Reform Initiative for Technical Assistance (CRI-TA) to align the program with the principles outlined by the Attorney General in support of local law enforcement and the original intent of the authorizing statute.
+The changes were made effective September 15th, 2017 and will provide targeted assistance directly to local law enforcement based on their identified needs and requests.

 The City of St. Anthony and the St. Anthony Police Department remain committed to maintaining a partnership with the COPS Office that will allow us the ability to receive targeted technical assistance resources related to the Collaborative Reform goals and objectives, which were originally identified by the COPS Office during the initial assessment phase of the process.

 The City of St. Anthony has been working with the DOJ in creating a Work Plan of tailored, targeted technical assistance based largely on their assessment and community input which preceded the release of our goals and objectives, adopted March 23rd, 2017.
 We anticipate the Work Plan will be released this winter and will be posted on our website.

 At the beginning of the CRI-TA process, we agreed that participation in the CRI-TA program would not preclude any future investigations into the patterns and practices of our police department by the DOJ Criminal or Civil Rights Division.
 We are encouraged that to date, we have not been made aware of any issues related to the patterns and practices of this law enforcement agency that require an investigation.